Francisco J. Quintana, Ph.D.

 Camilo Faust Akl

 Camilo is a half-German student from Venezuela with an interest for immunotherapeutic approaches to combat solid tumors.
-After completing his B.S. in Biotechnology at the Technical University of Berlin, he came to the US to pursue a Master’s Degree in Immunology at Harvard Medical School and completing thesis research at the Quintana Lab.
-As a PhD student, he will be investigating immunological roles of Glioblastoma-associated astrocytes by use of single-cell technologies.
-In his free time, he enjoys cooking international dishes, traveling, photography, concerts and sports.
+After completing his B.S. in Biotechnology at the Technical University of Berlin, he received a Master’s Degree in Immunology at Harvard Medical School and completed his thesis research at the Quintana Lab.
+As a PhD student, he is investigating immunological roles of glioblastoma-associated astrocytes by use of single-cell technologies.
+In his free time, he enjoys cooking, traveling, photography, concerts and sports.